Keyboard shortcuts

 Understanding Enumerable

-Enumerable is the heart of proc's async iterable magic.
-It wraps any iterable and gives you Array-like superpowers.
+Enumerable is the core of proc’s AsyncIterable support.
+It wraps any iterable and provides Array-like methods for working with async data streams.

 What is Enumerable?

 Think of Enumerable as an Array, but for async data.
-It gives you map, filter, reduce, and more—but for data that arrives over time.
+It gives you familiar methods like map, filter, and reduce—but for data that arrives over time rather than all at once:

 import { enumerate } from "jsr:@j50n/proc@0.24.6";